renovatebot/renovate/lib/platform/bitbucket-server/index.md

 ## Features awaiting implementation

 - Creating issues not implemented yet, used to alert users when there is a config error
 - The `automergeStrategy` configuration option has not been implemented for this platform, and all values behave as if the value `auto` was used.
-Renovate will implicitly use the merge strategy configured as 'default' in the Bitbucket Server repository itself, and this cannot be overridden yet.
+Renovate will implicitly use the merge strategy configured as 'default' in the Bitbucket Server repository itself, and this cannot be overridden yet

 ## Testing